What Styles of Bikes Are Out There?

 When I first got into riding, I almost bought the wrong motorcycle.
 I was new to the sport, and it was only by listening to the advice of some friends that I avoided making a terrible choice for my first bike.

 Like many of you, I googled around to learn what a good “beginner” motorcycle would be.
-There was one name that kept coming up and that appeared to be a great choice.
-However even if the style were right, the size would have been all wrong for me.
+One name kept coming up, and it appeared to be a great choice.
+However, even if the style were right, the size would have been wrong for me.

 When it comes to motorcycles, size matters!
-Both the frame of the bike and the engine power should be taken into consideration.
-A motorcycle that may be perfect for a man the size of Tom Cruise, would not work for someone the size of Arnold Schwarzenegger.
-Keep in mind, the motorcycle not only has to fit you (a good indication of this is, can you reach the handle bars comfortably? are both of your feet flat on the ground when balancing the bike?), but it also has to have the power to transport you and your passenger (if you have one).
+Both the frame of the bike and the engine power should be considered.
+A motorcycle that may be perfect for a man the size of Tom Cruise would not work for someone the size of Arnold Schwarzenegger.
+Keep in mind the bike not only has to fit you (a good indication of this is, can you reach the handlebars comfortably?
+Are both of your feet flat on the ground when balancing the bike?), but it also has to have the power to transport you and your passenger (if you have one).

-The frame is easy enough to figure out, just sit on the bike!
-But for engine size, we need to know how to talk about the CCs.
+The frame is easy enough to figure out; sit on the bike!
+But we need to know how to talk about the CCs for engine size.

 SIZE: QUICK LESSON IN MECHANICS

-The greater the number of CC is, the more powerful the bike.
-Therefore, depending on the style, it can either haul more weight or go faster with increased CCs.
+The greater the number of CCs, the more influential the bike is.
+Therefore, it can haul more weight or go faster with increased CCs, depending on the style.

 But what exactly are we talking about?
 How can we give that number a little more meaning?

 A motorcycle has, well… a motor!
 This motor works like this.
 Picture a chamber.
-In this chamber an explosion takes place.
-This explosion forces a device, called a piston, downward.
-This downward motion is then transferred to the circular motion that turns your rear wheel.
+In this chamber, an explosion takes place.
+This explosion forces a device called a piston downward.
+This downward motion is transferred to the circular motion that turns your rear wheel.

 So in discussing different motorcycles, keep that number in mind.

-The four basic styles of bikes are standard, cruiser, sport and touring.
-Now as a disclaimer, you can have bikes that are combination of several of the four, but let’s just stick to basics for now.
+The four basic styles of bikes are standard, cruiser, sport, and touring.
+Now, as a disclaimer, you can have bikes that are a combination of several of the four, but let’s just stick to basics for now.

 Standard

 Standard bikes, also called naked or street bikes, are multipurpose motorcycles.
 They have an upright riding position, somewhere between the reclining rider posture of the cruisers and the forward-leaning sport bikes.
-Triumph Bonnevilles and Royal Enfield Bullets are great examples of a standard motorcycle.
-These make a great beginner bikes!
+Triumph Bonneville and Royal Enfield Bullets are great examples of standard motorcycles.
+These make a great beginner bike!

 Cruiser

-The riding position places the feet forward rather than straight down and the hands can be placed relatively high, so that you’re leaning back slightly when you ride.
-At low to moderate speeds, cruisers can be rather comfortable, but riding for long periods on the highway, this position can lead to fatigue.
+The riding position places the feet forward rather than straight down, and the hands can be placed relatively high so you can lean back slightly when you ride.
+At low to moderate speeds, cruisers can be relatively comfortable, but riding for long periods on the highway, this position can lead to fatigue.

 The rider sits in a forward-leaning position with his feet tucked behind him.
 This makes his body as aerodynamic as possible.